The normal Casimir force for lateral moving planes with isotropic conductivities

-The numerical evaluations of Casimir energy are plotted in Fig.\,\ref{fig:edr}.
-We observe that the greater the inter-plane distance the closer energy is to the case of constant conductivity (blue lines) as should be the case.
+The Casimir energy is numerically evaluated and presented in Fig.\,\ref{fig:edr}.
+It can be observed that as the inter-plane distance increases, the energy approaches that of the constant conductivity case (represented by the blue lines), as expected.

-Let us compare the obtained results with the case of graphene analysed in Ref.\,\cite{Antezza:2023:Cfmg}.
-For two graphene sheets the energy as a function of velocity at the beginning is positive and then becomes negative with maximum for $v_c = v_F + (ma)/2$.
-The region with positive energy disappears for $m = v_F =0$.
-The case of two planes with constant conductivity reveals a negative value of energy for all values of velocity.
-The velocity correction $\sim v^2$ for both cases.
-Concerning inter-plane distance we have different pictures.
-For two planes with constant conductivity, the energy is $\sim 1/a^3$ for any distance while for graphenes it has this dependence for large distances only.
-It is expected because the constant conductivity model for graphene is valid for large inter-plane distances.
-For the case of a system perfect conductor/graphene the energy is zero up to a specific velocity, while for the above-considered case, we have quadratic behaviour at the beginning.
-A similar conclusion is valid for the case of the Drude model of conductivity \eqref{eq:Drude}.
-For large inter-plane distances, both models are very close.
-For small distances, the weak dependents on the distance takes place.
+To compare our results with the analysis of graphene in Ref.\,\cite{Antezza:2023:Cfmg}, let us consider the case of two graphene sheets.
+The energy initially increases with velocity and then becomes negative, reaching a maximum at $v_c = v_F + (ma)/2$.
+When $m = v_F =0$, the region with positive energy disappears.
+Conversely, for two planes with constant conductivity, the energy is always negative for all values of velocity.
+Both cases exhibit a velocity correction $\sim v^2$.
+Regarding the inter-plane distance, different behaviors are observed.
+For two planes with constant conductivity, the energy has a dependence of $\sim 1/a^3$ for any distance, while for graphene, this dependence is only evident for large distances.
+This is expected, as the constant conductivity model for graphene is valid for large inter-plane distances.
+In the case of a system consisting of a perfect conductor and graphene, the energy is zero up to a specific velocity, while in the aforementioned scenario, a quadratic behavior is observed at the beginning.
+The same conclusion holds for the Drude model of conductivity \eqref{eq:Drude}.
+For large inter-plane distances, both models closely align, while for small distances, a weak dependence on distance is observed.